dantleech/blog/content/posts/2026/01-30-space.md

 [^terrible]: the terribleness can be mitigated by retaining a single
     repository but applying a heavy, up-front, investment in your code in a single repository but with automation to _split_ packages from it.
+[^linter]: ok, a markdown linter sounds more like a project, but I'd still put
+    it in `lib`.